 To: Campus Security Authorities

 Subject: Campus Security Authority Training

-According to federal law, specifically The Student Right to Know and Campus Security Act of 1990 (re-named the Clery Act in 1998), the USI Public Safety Department is required yearly to report statistics concerning the occurrence of certain criminal offenses to the Dept. of Education.
+According to federal law, specifically The Student Right to Know and Campus Security Act of 1990 (re-named the Clery Act in 1998), USI Public Safety is required yearly to report statistics concerning the occurrence of certain criminal offenses to the Dept. of Education.
 These statistics are gathered from a variety of sources such as Public Safety, local law enforcement or any official of the institution who has “significant responsibility for student and/or campus activities”.
-Your position has been identified by the University of Southern Indiana as a “Campus Security Authority”.
+Your role or function at the University has designated you as a “Campus Security Authority”.

-Make sure you scroll to the bottom of the page to verify the completion of your training.
+Make sure you scroll to the bottom of this page to verify the completion of your training.
 Please complete this training as soon as possible.

 Thank you for your assistance in complying with this federal law.